Google’s Hiring Secrets: What You Can Learn

 How to Improve Your Hiring Process Without Google’s Budget

-Google has the resources and status to attract high quality candidates that most other companies or organisations could only dream off.
-However, there are many ways any organisation can improve their hiring process that doesn’t cost a fortune or isn’t too time consuming.
+Google has the resources and status to attract high-quality candidates that most other companies or organisations could only dream of.
+However, there are many ways any organisation can improve its hiring process that don’t cost a fortune or are too time-consuming.

-The first of these is incorporating psychometric testing into your selection process and measure cognitive ability, personality and emotional intelligence.
-This is easy to incorporate into your process and is very cost effective when compared with hiring with the wrong person or missing a star.
+The first of these is incorporating psychometric testing into your selection process to measure cognitive ability, personality, and emotional intelligence.
+This is easy to incorporate into your process and is very cost-effective when compared with hiring the wrong person or missing a star.

 Laszlo Bock has since resigned from Google and has published a book titled "Work Rules", where he offers some advice on ways to improve your hiring process:

-· “If you’re hiring people who are better than yourself, most other people issues tend to sort themselves out.”
+• “If you’re hiring people who are better than yourself, most other people's issues tend to sort themselves out.”

 A way of measuring honesty-humility during the interview is to ask the candidate the following: